-10 quirky things to know about the Toronto Islands
+10 strange and unusual things you might not know about the Toronto Islands

 The Toronto Islands have a deep and rich history that affirms there's no place quite like it.